nmajor/emailgate/NOTES.md

   - I should be able to make a different container for each email potentially rendering them nearly all at once.
   - I will still probably want to generate a page map instead of relying on the sequential page numbers some other way.
 But maybe not.
   - This should make the server part really lightweight.
-  - I will probably want to figure out how to pass through some sort of progress report from the output of the container script through to the web app so I can update the user on progress.
+  - I will probably want to figure out how to pass through some sort of progress report from the output of the container script through to the web app so I cancd update the user on progress.
   - Will also need some sort of way to pass through errors to the web app.
   - Need to make sure the script containers terminate and die so that the net cost is zero when none are in use.
   - May want to email joyent to make sure it is ok to potentially generate 100s of containers all at once with their api.
 If it would cause lag then maybe consider having each container script generate like 5.